philipmjohnson/ics314f13/src/morea/050.java-coding/assessment-wod-charfrequency.md

 morea_morris_chart_caption: |

   CharFrequency is the first “real” WOD of the semester.
-Students were asked to implement a Java program which differs only slightly from the last Java Practice WOD.
+Students were asked to individually implement a Java program which differs only slightly from the last Java Practice WOD.

   Discussion: